 Native Nation: Narragansett, Pequot

-Darrell is a sophomore in Hopper College working as House Staff.
+Darrell is a junior in Hopper College working as House Staff.
 In addition to being a part of the Native community, he shakes it up as the President of Sabrosura: Yale’s Premier Latin Dance Team, is a part of the executive board for Despierta Boricua: Puerto Rican Students at Yale, and is the Intercultural Liaison for the Students of the Diaspora.
 Outside of the NACC, he works in the DNA Analysis Facility at Yale to further his interest in biomedical research.
-On his free time, he loves to practice taekwondo, play basketball and soccer, and sing along to his favorite songs.
+In his free time, he loves to practice taekwondo, play basketball and soccer, and sing along to his favorite songs.

 Hometown: St. Louis, Missouri